Yeah69/MrMeeseeks.DIE.Docs/docs/injections.md

 }
 ```

-## ValueTuple
+## (Value)Tuple

-ValueTuple injection can be seen as special case, because it can be understood as a combinations of injections.
+Tuple injection can be seen as special case, because it can be understood as a combinations of injections.
 For each type of the tuple an own resolution will be started very similar to how it would have happen to an ordinary dependency injection.
 The result of these resolutions will be composed into the tuple.
-DIE supports both, the syntax and the non-syntax ValueTuple.
+DIE supports `Tuple<…>` both, the syntax and the non-syntax `ValueTuple<…>`.

 Example: